SYSU-zhanglab/RNA-m5C/README.rst

 Update 2021-6-30:

 It shows that hisat-3N is a very powerful tool for BS-seq alignment.
-We are developping a new pipeline integrating it.
+We are developping a new pipeline to integrate it.

 Update 2021-6-3: